$136M Westchester Avenue Redevelopment Project Gets Preliminary Nod From IDA

 The bond financing will cover the costs of pre-marketing the project, as well as the costs associated with finishing the design and securing necessary approvals.

 In the first phase of construction, the project calls for the development of 220 independent living homes, consisting of 174 apartment homes and 46 single and duplex villas in the first phase of the project.
 Also planned are 18 assisted living beds and 16 memory care beds, 44,000 square feet of amenity space, that includes dining, fitness and spa facilities, lounge areas, a library, a theater and a large Learning Commons.
 The project is designed to achieve LEED Silver certification.

 Separate from the Senior Learning Community project, the Westchester County LDC approved last October $36.4 million in low-cost financing for Purchase College-SUNY to construct a new residence hall on its campus.

-The financing is being used to build a four-story, 80,000-square-foot residence hall, consisting of 300 beds in a suite-style configuration with student common areas and resident advisor accommodations, Westchester County officials state.
+The financing is being used to build a four-story, 80,000-square-foot residence hall, consisting of 300 beds in a suite-style configuration with student common areas and resident advisor accommodations.
 The building, which will be designed and constructed to meet LEED Silver or better standards, will be located on a four-acre parcel of land near the college’s other residence halls and educational facilities.

 The new residence hall is being constructed as a Design-Build project by KBE Building Corporation, headquartered in Farmington, CT.
 The firm has retained New Haven, CT based Newman Architects for the design of the project.